Frequently Asked Questions

 Don’t have running experience, start with Running 01.

+Repeat every workout twice and continue to the next one.
 Having more than a year of running experience, start with Running 11.

 Train your shoulders and upper body with pull ups.
 With the ‘Pull up – Startup Plans’ you can easily start training pull ups.
 Use a rig, an easy grip on a hang board or use a door frame, step of the stairs or any other easy grip to start your hangs.
 There are 3 8-week plans.
 In 2 sessions a week, Plan 1, 2 and 3 will guide you from zero pull ups in week 1 to 3 x 12 pull ups in week 24 (3 x 8 weeks).